 Income Increase

 A final example of bankruptcy alternatives is to find creative ways to increase your income and put the extra funds toward paying off your debt.
 For example, try selling some unused possessions on an online marketplace or garage sale for a simple way to earn extra cash.
-You can also pick up a second job if your schedule allows it.
+You can also pick up a second job, drive Uber, delivery Instacart, do some work on UpWork, or any other opportunities that arise within your skill set.

 Thinking of filing for bankruptcy and don’t know where to start?
 Contact Attorney David Brunelle today.
 Call (413) 539-5959 to get started.